chypriote/UniqueNamesGenerator/README.md

 ## Why Unique name generator?

-I needed a way to generate unique and rememberable names a la giphy (i.e BlueGiantHorse) and was unable to find one in the wild.
+I needed a way to generate unique and rememberable names a la giphy (i.e. BlueGiantHorse) and was unable to find one in the wild.
 Moreover, I needed a way to obtain the same result from a specific string in certain cases.

 ## Installation